How to treat eye discharge without antibiotics

 Here are the supplements that my dog Skai gets:

 Essentials for your dog

-- Supplement all natural plant based minerals such as GreenMin
+- Supplement all-natural, plant-based minerals such as GreenMin.

-- Detox with Livton, Chlorophyll complex cleanse.
+- Detox with a liver cleanse.

-- Provide GreenMin, SoulFood, omega oils
+- Provide GreenMin, SoulFood, FeelGood Omega oil and GutSense.

 You will be surprised how many dogs’ eye discharges get better just with taking these above steps.